nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

     int nrf_modem_os_sem_init(void **sem, unsigned int initial_count, unsigned int limit) {
+        /* If multithreaded access to modem functionalities is needed, the function must allocate
-        /* The function shall allocate and initialize a semaphore and return its address through the `sem` parameter.
-If an address of an already allocated semaphore is provided as an input, the allocation part is skipped and the semaphore is only reinitialized. */ return 0;
+         * and initialize a semaphore and return its address through the `sem` parameter.
+If the
+         * address of an already allocated semaphore is provided as an input, the allocation part is
+         * skipped and the semaphore is only reinitialized.
+         * Semaphores are not required if multithreaded access to modem functionalities is not
+         * needed.
+In this case, the function must blindly return ``0``.
+         */
+        return 0;
     }